Futures contract: Options on futures

 In many cases, options are traded on futures, sometimes called simply "futures options".
 A put is the option to sell a futures contract, and a call is the option to buy a futures contract.
 For both, the option strike price is the specified futures price at which the futures is traded if the option is exercised.
 Futures are often used since they are delta one instruments.
 Calls and options on futures may be priced similarly to those on traded assets by using an extension of the Black-Scholes formula, namely the Black model.
 For options on futures, where the premium is not due until unwound, the positions are commonly referred to as a fution, as they act like options, however, they settle like futures.

 Investors can either take on the role of option seller (or "writer") or the option buyer.
 Option sellers are generally seen as taking on more risk because they are contractually obligated to take the opposite futures position if the buyer of the option exercises their right to the futures position specified in the option.
 The price of an option is determined by supply and demand principles and consists of the option premium, or the price paid to the option seller for offering the option and taking on risk.

+Whereas futures often mature on a quarterly or monthly basis, their options expires more frequent (i.e. daily).
+Examples are options on futures with the underlying in gold (XAU), index (Nasdaq, S&P 500) or commodities (oil, VIX).
+The stock exchanges and their clearing houses provide overviews of these products (CME, COMEX, NYMEX).

 Futures contract regulations

 All futures transactions in the United States are regulated by the Commodity Futures Trading Commission (CFTC), an independent agency of the United States government.
-The commission has the right to hand out fines and other punishments for an individual or company who breaks any rules.
-Although by law the commission regulates all transactions, each exchange can have its own rule, and under contract can fine companies for different things or extend the fine that the CFTC hands out.
+The commission has the right to impose fines and other punishments on individuals or companies that break rules.
+Although by law the commission regulates all transactions, each exchange can have its own rules, and under contract can fine companies for different things or extend the fine that the CFTC hands out.

 The CFTC publishes weekly reports containing details of the open interest of market participants for each market segment that has more than 20 participants.
 These reports are released every Friday (including data from the previous Tuesday) and contain data on open interest split by reportable and non-reportable open interest as well as commercial and non-commercial open interest.
 This type of report is referred to as the 'Commitments of Traders Report', COT-Report, or simply COTR.

 Definition of a futures contract

-Following Björk we give a definition of a futures contract.
-We describe a futures contract with delivery of item J at the time T:
+The following definition from Björk describes a futures contract with delivery of item J at time T: